birukl7/e-commerce/SUPPLIER_IMPLEMENTATION_STATUS.md

 # Supplier Feature Implementation Status

-This file tracks the implementation status of the supplier marketplace feature based on the architectural plan.
+This file tracks the implementation status of the supplier marketplace feature, following industry best practices and standards.

 ## ✅ Completed